-All Vote Centers will have a least one accessible voting booths for a chair or wheelchair, magnifying glasses, and pen grips.
-There will be at least three accessible ballot marking devices that can accommodate a chair or wheelchair.
+All Vote Centers will have magnifying glasses, pen grips, and at least one voting booth for marking a paper ballot that can accommodate a chair or wheelchair.
+In addition, there will be at least three accessible ballot marking devices (ICX) that are positioned to accommodate a chair or wheelchair.
 At a Vote Center, any voter may utilize these accessible ballot marking devices to mark their ballot independently and privately.
 After checking in with the Election Officer, voters are provided with a Voter Access Card that populates the accessible device with their ballot.
-The ballot can be marked using the touch screen display, the provided audio tactile device with braille, or their own assistive technology.
+The ballot can be marked using the touchscreen display, the provided handheld controller with braille, or their own assistive technology.
 Key features include:

-- A Touchscreen tablet, with the option to change text size and contrast on the tablet - An Audio Tactile Interface (ATI) keypad with Braille - Headphones and audio instructions in English or Spanish, based on voter selection - A Privacy mask, for voters with low vision to ensure their votes are kept private as they use the audio instructions - The ability for voters to use their own Paddle or Sip and Puff assistive device
+- A touchscreen tablet, with the option to change text size and contrast on the tablet - A handheld controller with Braille (also known as an audio tactile interface) - Headphones and audio instructions in English or Spanish, based on voter selection - A privacy mask, for voters not using the touchscreen, turns the screen black to ensure their votes are kept private - The ability for voters to use their own Paddle or Sip and Puff assistive device